 Research from Intento shows that Google and DeepL rank highest (out of 18 generic engines) for more or less all language pairs, with Google taking the lead:

-How do these providers actually perform when it comes to some of the most common language pairs?
+How do these providers perform when it comes to some of the most common language pairs?
 We found a study done by DeepL looking at the following language pairs:

 - English → German